robertson-diasjr/aws/README.md

 # AWS base VPC Deployment

-This code deploys the below VPC structure within the diagram, upon the AWS Cloud.
-For testing purposes, the VPC base foundation (1) has the main components to put your environment in operational state.
-If you want to explore aditional features like AWS Fargate, AWS Load Balancer, Amazon S3 or even RDS database AWS Aurora, pick-up the associated .yaml and go ahead.
+This code deploys a VPN Multi-Zone Tiered Web Application.

-## Installation
+## Modules

-Since all the code is based on .yaml, you can deploy it directly on AWS CloudFormation and consider each file as an additional stack-set.
+1. <b>stack-vpc</b> = it´s the mandatory module which deploys the following components:
+    - VPC
+    - Subnets (Public, APP and DB)
+    - NAT Gateway
+    - Internet Gateway
+    - Network ACL
+    - Network Security Groups
+    - Routes

+2. <b>stack-ecs</b> = This template deploys an ECS cluster based on Fargate container, including:
+    - AWS ALB (Application Load Balancer)
+    - ECS Tasks within Cluster (containers)

+3. <b>lock-vpc</b> = (optional) - This template lock-down the ACLs e NSGs deployed at previous stages.

+4. <b>stack-waf</b> = This template deploys a WAF with basic rules and attach on ALB, including:
+    - AWS Managed Rules
+    - String Match and Pattern
+    - IP Set Rules

+5. <b>stack-db</b> = (optional) - This template deploys a RDS Aurora Cluster.

+6. <b>stack-S3backup</b> = (optional) - This template creates a KMS encryption key, an encrypted S3 bucket using the encryption key.

 ## Usage

+You can:
-You can 1) clone this repo or 2) download the individual files (respecting the directory structure).
-Up to you which options better fits your requirement ;-).
+1. clone this repo or
+2. download the individual files (respecting the directory hierarchy).

+Up to you choose the option better fits your requirement ;-).

 ## Contributing